 A local named Rob chuckled and said, “Yeah, they do that.
 They form seal flotillas.”

 I had to look that one up when I got home.
 You’re not gonna believe this: When sea lions feel a powerful nap attack coming on and there’s no suitable haul out around for them to bask on, they cluster together in the water in Rob’s flotilla formation and catch 40 winks.
 If the water’s a tad chill, they each raise a flipper to catch the sun in an act of thermoregulation called “sailing.”
 When they all do it at once, it looks like a weird patch of spiky seaweed or a pod of pelicans.
 (Yup, pods, too.)
 It’s called rafting and it’s the damnedest thing I ever saw.For the next ten minutes we watched all sizes of cetacean shoot whale snot ten feet high from Jockey Cap to Terrible Tilly.
 Sometimes they coordinated a simultaneous blow like a nasal fireworks display.
 The locals said they’d never seen whales so close before and never so many.
 There’s a reason for that.
 Rob’s wife eyed my binoculars with thinly veiled envy.

 Spouts turned to snouts when the humpbacks began bubble net feeding.
 Just a few thousand feet from shore in less than 150 feet of of wiggle room, these guys were performing a deep water feat with staggering precision.
-It was probably anchovies because the seals and pelicans were excited, too.
-Nobody gets that excited about shrimp, not even with tartar sauce.
+It was probably sardines or anchovies because the seals and pelicans were excited, too, and nobody gets that excited about shrimp, not even with tartar sauce.
 Okay, maybe with tartar sauce.

 That’s when they started breaching.
 I shit you not.